-41. The Applicant must rehabilitate the site in a manner that is consistent with the rehabilitation objectives in the EA and Table 11, to the satisfaction of DRE.
+41. The Applicant must rehabilitate the site in accordance with the conditions imposed on the mining lease(s) associated with the development under the Mining Act 1992 and in a manner that is consistent with the rehabilitation objectives in the EA and Table 11.